 The Sonic Laboratory is a unique multi-functional concert hall / research laboratory.
-It can accommodate an audience of up to 150 and features a 48-channel sound diffusion system.
+It can accommodate an audience of up to 150 and features a 48-channel sound diffusion system with large projection screen.

 The lab measures 17m L x 13m W x 14m H. Audiences and researchers enter the lab at ground floor level and walk out onto an acoustically transparent, modular grid floor suspended 4m above the structural floor of the lab located at lower ground floor level.
 Approximately 7m above the audience area is a technical gantry spanning the perimeter of the lab and nine motorised ceiling panels which can be independently lowered to ground floor level.
 The ceiling panels are rectangular aluminium box trusses (2m x 1m) from which loudspeakers, stage lights and/or microphones can be suspended.

 The lab can be configured for a wide range of acoustic responses e.g. at 1kHz the reverberation time of the space can be made to vary from 0.4 – 2.3 seconds.
 This is achieved through a series of 48 acoustic absorbers which can be raised or lowered to expose or cover each of the walls.
 There are two mechanical pulley systems per wall and each pulley controls 6 absorbers.
 Finally a series of theatre black style curtains span the perimeter of both the technical gantry and the lower ground floor allowing for sections of theses walls to be covered or exposed as required.

 During construction of the Sonic Laboratory, 112 loudspeaker tielines were installed at strategic points in the space - 40 at ground floor level, 20 at lower ground floor level, 16 at gantry level and 4 per ceiling panel.
 This provides considerable flexibility in the positioning of loudspeakers for a variety of sound diffusion scenarios.